Izhido/SlipNFrag/BUILD.md

 * Ensure that your device is connected and visible in Android Studio (look for mentions of the device name in the top bar of the IDE), and then press the Play button to run & test the project, or the Debug button to debug it.
 >IMPORTANT: Be sure to follow the instructions in the [Readme](README.md) to copy the game assets to your device to be able to play the game as expected.

-If you need to enable the Vulkan validation layers for this project:

-* Grab a copy of the Vulkan validation layers (version specified above) and copy it into the root source folder of the project.

-* Ensure that, in the file `SlipNFrag-XR/app/src/main/cpp/CMakeLists.txt`, the reference to the validation layers folder matches the name of the recently copied layers.
+If you need to enable the Vulkan Validation Layers for this project, grab the latest version of them from [the official source](https://github.com/KhronosGroup/Vulkan-ValidationLayers) and copy them into a new `SlipNFrag-XR/app/src/main/jniLibs` folder. **Do not** attempt to link the libs in `CMakeLists.txt` - this will simply make the executable to refuse to start.

 To generate a Release build of the project, in .apk form, do the following:

+* Unless you absolutely need them, remove the Vulkan Validation Layers from the project, by removing the `SlipNFrag-XR/app/src/main/jniLibs` folder specified above.

 * If you haven't done so, create an *android.debug.keystore* file to sign your app.
 The file can be generated from the Oculus OpenXR Mobile SDK folder, by doing the following:
     - Windows: from a command prompt, run `ovr_openxr_mobile_sdk_xxx\bin\scripts\build\ovrbuild_keystore.py.bat`.
 NOTE: You will need Python properly configured in your system to do this.